openstack-archive/fuel-docs/pages/user-guide/config-environment/1000-assign-roles.rst

   .. image:: /_images/user_screen_shots/assign-roles4.png

-To rename the nodes, click on the "Untitled" string for each node and then type in the name you want to use.
-The suffix is the last digits of the MAC address for this node;
-you can keep these digits or delete them.

 You can remove an offline node from the inventory by selecting it and clicking "Remove".
 This will remove the node from the pool of available nodes completely.